rh-openshift-ansible-better-together/ops-track/README.md

 ![Add to Project -> Browse Catalog Menu in OpenShift Container Platform](/images/ocp_add_to_project.png)

 This button brings up the Service Catalog.
 The 100+ templates available in today's lab are just what's available out of the box in OpenShift.
-You and your developers can also create custom templates and add them to a single project or make them avaialable to your entire cluster.
+You and your developers can also create custom templates and add them to a single project or make them available to your entire cluster.
 Other platforms can also be integrated into your OpenShift Catalog.
 Ansible, AWS, Azure, and other service brokers are available for integration with OpenShift today.

 ![OpenShift Service Catalog view inside of the Application Console](/images/ocp_service_catalog.png)